toonscascade/PhishNet/README.md

 4. **Typosquatting Detection**: Uses fuzzy string matching to detect similar domains

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Disclaimer
 This tool is for educational purposes only.
 It should not be used as the sole method for determining if a URL is safe.
 Always use multiple security measures and common sense when dealing with suspicious links.

+## Thank You
+Thank you for checking out PhishNet!